ADLINK-IST/opensplice/docs/html/GettingStartedGuide/_sources/licensing.txt

 A utility program, ``rlmutil``, is available for license server management and administration.
 One feature of this utility is its ability to gracefully shut down the license manager.
-To shut down the license manager, preventing the checkout of licenses for the OpenSplice DDS software, run either of the following commands:
+To shut down the license manager, preventing the checkout of licenses for the Vortex OpenSplice software, run either of the following commands:

 .. code-block:: bash